This page tells you about the biological therapy, imatinib, and its possible side effects. There are sections about

 - Constipation – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days

 - A sore mouth

-- A mild effect on the liver – you are unlikely to notice any symptoms from this and your liver will almost certainly go back to normal after the treatment finishes.
-Your doctor will do regular blood tests to check how your liver is working
+- A mild effect on the liver – you are unlikely to notice any symptoms from this.
+Your liver will almost certainly go back to normal after the treatment finishes.
+You will have regular blood tests to check how your liver is working

 - Taste changes